-Approximately 15.8 acres of land within the District, at the intersection of Fry Road and Tuckerton Road, was sold to HEB Grocery Company, Inc. ("HEB") in 2013 for the development of an HEB grocery store.
-HEB began construction on an approximately 98,000 square foot HEB Grocery Store in December 2014, which opened in September 2015.
-Three additional commercial buildings totaling approximately 52,000 square feet on approximately 7 acres were completed in June 2016, called the Cypress Creek Plaza.
-The 52,000 square feet of retail space is 98% leased as of December 15, 2016 and is expected to contain numerous restaurants, medical offices (urgent care, optometrist and dental), a dry cleaner, a bank, veterinarian, and hair salon.
-The Developer plans to develop the balance of the site (approximately 61.2 acres) into additional retail and commercial pad sites.
+HEB Grocery Company opened an approximately 98,000 square foot HEB grocery store in September 2015 on approximately 15.77 acres of land within the District at the intersection of Fry Road and Tuckerton Road.
+Three additional commercial buildings totaling approximately 52,000 square feet and three pad sites on approximately 9.32 acres were completed in June 2016, called the Cypress Creek Plaza.
+The 52,000 square feet of retail space is 100% leased as of June 1, 2018, and contains numerous restaurants, medical offices (urgent care, optometrist and dental), a dry cleaner, bank, veterinarian, and hair salon.
+The District also contains an Ivy Kids Daycare Center on approximately 1.54 acres.
+Lifetime Fitness Center, located on the corner of Fry Road and Cypress Plaza Parkway and situated on approximately 13.45 acres, is expected to open in the summer of 2018.
+The Developer plans to develop the balance of the site (approximately 43.11 acres) into additional retail and commercial pad sites.
 The District gives no assurances whether development of utility facilities and improvements within this tract will occur.